 The bill of lading should include the name and address of the consignor and consignee, and often it will have the routing instructions for the carrier.
 It will contain a description of the goods to be transported, the quantity for each of the commodities, and the commodity class and rate.

 The bill of lading will contain the terms of the contract for the movement of goods by a common carrier.
-This is the contract between the shipper and the carrier to transport the goods on the bill of lading to the consignee, i.e. the buyer.
+This is the contract between the shipper and the carrier to transport the goods on the bill of lading to the consignee (i.e., the buyer).
+The bill of lading contract has nine terms:

 Some carriers can ask for prepayment from the shipper if the value of the items being shipped is less than the total expected freight charges.
 If the charges are not prepaid then the carrier can present a freight bill on collect.
 This implies that the carrier will present the freight bill on the day of delivery.